 This 2h13 ’movie is suitable for English learners at the Intermediate level and above.
 The speaking speed of actors in the movie is average, with clear and spot-on pronunciations.
 The movie also offers diverse vocabularies in the fields of finance and banking, especially in the field of investment, insider trading, etc.

 Jim Doyle is a mathematical genius working hard to find out a formula to calculate the time of stock market crashes.
 He was approached by Centabank CEO Simon O’Reilly, who wanted to collaborate on Jim’s groundbreaking research and gain profit from speculation based on such market insights.
-Inevitably, no matter how well hidden, the traces of corruption and endless greed are soon revealed, bringing about severe consequences with them.
+(Tramadol) Inevitably, no matter how well hidden, the traces of corruption and endless greed are soon revealed, bringing about severe consequences with them.

 The movie was based on a script adapted from the famous memoir of Jordan Belfort, a low-value stockbroker from Long Island.
 Jordan became extremely famous when he published his memoirs after serving a 20-month sentence for refusing to cooperate with the police to investigate a fake securities scandal that nearly brought down Wall Street in the 90s, which involved banks and mafia gangs.